trueos/sysadm/docs/server_handbook/basics.rst

 location.
 Once the server key file is successfully imported, start the bridge (if not already running).

-.. tip:: The bridge can import SSL files whether it is active or not
-          with no negative effects.
+.. tip:: The bridge can import SSL files regardless of its active state with no negative effects.

 Back on the server, run :command:`sudo sysadm-binary bridge_add <nickname> <URL>` to point the server at the bridge.
 A bridge runs on **port 12149** by